 Free Crochet Flower Pattern: Yarndale flower brooch

 In 2015, and with the help of my crafting friends, we crocheted 52 flower brooches from my free flower crochet pattern.
-The reason for making 52 brooches was our trip to Yarndale, and we gave each person on the coach a colourful brooch to wear and to keep as a momento of our fabulous day out.
+The reason for making 52 brooches was our trip to Yarndale.
+We gave each person on the coach a colourful brooch to wear because we want them to have a momento of our fabulous day out.

-Yarndale is definitely my favourite yarn show and it’s been a while since I’ve visited, with surely means I need more yarn?
-Maybe a visit this year will be on the cards!
+Yarndale is definitely my favourite yarn show.
+It's been a while since I've visited, which surely means I need more yarn?
+Maybe a visit this year will be on the cards, because it's been way too long since our last visit.

-I’ve shared the pattern here so that you too can make a colourful and pretty brooch to gift to a friend, or a loved one, just to show that you are thinking of them.
-Sometimes, just the smallest handmade gift can mean such a lot.
+I've shared the pattern here so that you too can make a colourful and pretty brooch to gift to a friend, or a loved one, just to show that you are thinking of them.
+Sometimes, just the smallest handmade gift can mean such a lot, because so much love goes into the making of them.

-I really enjoyed making this batch from cotton oddments, and they reminded me of liquorice allsorts sweets too.
+I really enjoyed making this batch from cotton oddments, especially because they reminded me of liquorice allsorts sweets too.

 Copyright